skyformat99/Hermes/README.md

 > _Hermes suffers from no limit.
 He loves to outwit other gods for his own satisfaction or for the sake of humankind._

 #### What is it ?

-Hermes is an attempt to provide to all new developers, a user-friendly C++ support enabling communication through socket.
+Hermes is an attempt to provide to all new developers, a user-friendly C++ library enabling communication through socket.
 Hermes is based on  [`Asio`](http://think-async.com/Asio) which is a cross-platform C++ library for network.
 In order to meet user's wishes, Hermes is able to handle some famous serialization protocols and thus can be used in several kind of c++ program wherein network communication is needed.
 As i said, Hermes has been designed to be pretty simple to use, you will need to write only a few lines to do what you want.

 #### Features & Usefulness

 - network:
-    As Hermes is based on Asio, Hermes could not only provide a network software (client, server), but he is supporting TCP, UDP and could easily do asynchronous operations thanks to Asio's asynchronous model.
+    As Hermes is based on Asio, Hermes can not only provide a network software (client, server) supporting TCP or UDP protocol but also he can easily do asynchronous operations thanks to Asio's asynchronous model.

 - serialization:
   - [`protobuf`](https://github.com/google/protobuf)